 Psychodynamic Psychotherapy is generally classed as a longer-term 'talking therapy' however I also practice in a more short-term, creative and flexible manner.
-Some clients experience great difficulty with expressing their feelings through language alone; feelings of frustration, anger and anxiety can arise.
+Some clients experience great difficulty with expressing their feelings through language alone; feelings of frustration, anger and anxiety can arise through trying to find the right 'words'.
 It is at this point creativity can appear the 'magic key'; expression is made more simple, no longer do words have to be spoken as its the 'image' that does the 'talking'.

 How to make an Appointment?